-- SPICY_CACHE Location for storing precompiled C++ headers.
-Default is ~/.cache/spicy/ <VERSION>. - HILTI_CXX Specifies the path to the C++ compiler to use. - HILTI_CXX_COMPILER_LAUNCHER Specifies a command to prefix compiler invocations with during JIT.
+SPICY_CACHE Location for storing precompiled C++ headers.
+Default is ~/.cache/spicy/ </ERSION>.

+HILTI_CXX Specifies the path to the C++ compiler to use.

+HILTI_CXX_COMPILER_LAUNCHER Specifies a command to prefix compiler invocations with during JIT.
 This can e.g., be used to use a compiler cache like ccache.
 If Spicy was configured with e.g., --with-hilti-compiler-launcher=ccache (the equivalent CMake option is HILTI_COMPILER_LAUNCHER) ccache would automatically be used during JIT.
-Setting this variable to an empty value disables use of ccache in that case. - HILTI_CXX_INCLUDE_DIRS Specified additional, colon-separated C++ include directory to search for header files. - HILTI_JIT_SEQUENTIAL Set to prevent spawning multiple concurrent C++ compiler instances. - HILTI_OPTIMIZER_PASSES Colon-separated list of optimizer passes to activate.
-If unset uses the default-enabled set. - HILTI_PATH Replaces the built-in search path for .hlt source files. - HILTI_PRINT_SETTINGS Set to see summary of compilation options.
+Setting this variable to an empty value disables use of ccache in that case.

+- HILTI_CXX_INCLUDE_DIRS Specified additional, colon-separated C++ include directory to search for header files. - HILTI_JIT_PARALLELISM Set to specify the maximum number of background compilation jobs to run during JIT.
+Defaults to number of cores. - HILTI_JIT_SEQUENTIAL Set to prevent spawning multiple concurrent C++ compiler instances.
+This overrides any value set for HILTI_JIT_PARALLELISM and effectively sets it to one. - HILTI_OPTIMIZER_PASSES Colon-separated list of optimizer passes to activate.
+If unset uses the default-enabled set.

+HILTI_PATH Replaces the built-in search path for .hlt source files.

+HILTI_PRINT_SETTINGS Set to see summary of compilation options.